AhmedTohamy01/My-Playground-Public/Hiring Managers Requirements.md

 ### What Hiring Managers Need ? ###

-# Hiring Managers are NOT looking for
+# What people thing that Hiring Managers are looking for ?
 - Skilled developer in specific langauge or framework.
 - Super hero in coding.
 - Solve coding challenges in most smart way, less code.